How will our NewCoh community be realised?

 Will I have any say about the design and inclusions of the complex?

-Future owners who are involved at the planning stage will be involved in a workshop to determine key aspects of the design and inclusions of the complex, particularly relating to shared facilities.
-A NewCoh representative will brief the architect on these agreed preferences.
+NewCoh will host workshops for interested members who are involved at the planning stage to determine key aspects of the design and inclusions of the complex, particularly relating to shared facilities.
+A NewCoh representative will then brief the architect used by the developer on these agreed preferences.

 Will my residence have private outdoor space?